-The number and size of lakes and wetlands vary spatially across the Sandhills, as well as seasonally and annually.
+The number and size of lakes and wetlands vary spatially across the Sandhills, seasonally and annually.
 Lakes occur in many locations, including between dunes, stream headwaters, and large basins.
-Rainfall events directly influence the primary source of water for lakes and wetlands and lake levels.
+Rainfall events directly influence the primary water source for lakes and wetlands.
 Indirectly precipitation affects lakes and wetlands by recharging the groundwater reservoir.
 Sandhill lakes are shallow; the deepest, Blue Lake in Garden County, is only 14 feet deep.
 Most have depths of less than five feet, resulting in a gradual change in vegetation from lake plants to marsh and meadow plants.
-It may be hard to distinguish where lakes end, and the marsh or wetland begins.
+It may be hard to distinguish where lakes end and the marsh or wetland begins.

 “…the lakes and wetlands are frequented by waterbirds and shorebirds of all sorts and are often dotted with the domes of muskrat houses.
 Most of these bodies of water are manifestations of a groundwater reservoir that contributes to a sense of well-being in what would otherwise be an environment much more hostile to life of all kinds.”